gcallah/work/chaps/nnlt.md

 > to the Father: \"a kingdom eternal and universal, a kingdom of truth
 > and life, of holiness and grace, of justice, love and peace.\" On this
 > earth that Kingdom is already present in mystery.
 When the Lord
-> returns it will be brought into full flower (Second Vatican Council,
+> returns it will be brought into full flower.^19^
-> 1965, \#39).

 Thus, the fruits of the work that is done on earth will be found in the Kingdom.
-This includes especially the intransitive fruits, for by our good work we constitute the good character which a necessary condition of being worthy to enter the Kingdom; buy also, it seems, it will include in some way the transitive fruits of our "enterprise", which we will find again burnished and transfigured.
+This includes especially the intransitive fruits, for by our good work we constitute the good character which a necessary condition of being worthy to enter the Kingdom; but also, it seems, it will include in some way the transitive fruits of our "enterprise", which we will find again burnished and transfigured.
 The suggestion here is that some aspects of the material world and culture which are built in and